rust-lang/reference/src/tokens.md

 * Input which begins with one of the radix prefixes but is not a valid binary, octal, or hexadecimal literal (because it contains no digits).

 * Input which has the form of a floating-point literal with no digits in the exponent.

-Any input containing one of these reserved forms is reported as an error by the lexer.

 Examples of reserved forms: